teamosis/gethugothemes-documentation/content/adrian/create-product.md

 ---
-title: 'Create Product'
+title: 'Create New Product'
 date: '2019-12-02T08:15:19-03:00'
-weight: 6
+weight: 8
 ---

 Hugo provides a `new` command to create a post, as a example for creating a new post is `hugo new shop/new-product.md` , it will create a product.